colemaring/sd1/README.md

 npm install
 ```

-3. In the server folder (recommend using nodemon)
+3. In the server folder (recommend using nodemon for hot reloads)

 ```bash
 npm start